 Sales Operations Analyst Salary

-The most senior of these roles, the sales operations director often manages a sales ops team, coordinates organizational planning processes, partners with sales management to ensure process and technological efficiency, and leads on sales forecasting.
+This person often manages the sales ops team, coordinates organizational planning processes, partners with sales management to ensure process and technological efficiency, and leads sales forecasting.

 The role is heavily involved in go-to-market strategies, liaises with executives and organizational leadership, and ensures quotas are appropriate and well-allocated.